 The mission of the JST is to increase safety awareness and improve the safety culture in the Departments of Chemistry (CHEM) and Chemical Engineering & Materials Sciences (CEMS) at the University of Minnesota.
 Partnering with The Dow Chemical Company in the past and with The Valspar Corporation more recently for examples, advice, and resources, the JST will work to develop a mindful and integrated safety culture in University of Minnesota laboratories.
 The JST consist of all Laboratory Safety Officers (LSOs) and a variety of methods will be used to promote lasting changes in the CHEM and CEMS departments.
 The JST has identified four areas that are essential to improving safety culture which include: Compliance, Awareness, Resources, and Education (CARE).

-Our objective is to improve our culture of safety through CARE: Compliance, Awareness, Resources, Education.
+Our objective is to improve our culture of safety through CARES: Compliance, Awareness, Resources, Education, Spread.
 The JST does not create new policies; instead, the JST applies current resources, such as our departmental Chemical Hygiene Plans and material provided by the Department of Environmental Health & Safety (DEHS), to accomplish our initiatives.

 An improved culture of safety at the University of Minnesota would include: